A Day in Athens

 The first we came across, was stunning.
 Behold the Odeon of Herodes.

-The next major ruin we saw were the main entrance leading into the Acropolis known as the Propylaea.
+The next major ruin we saw was the main entrance leading into the Acropolis known as the Propylaea.
 To the very right of the first picture you can spot the Temple of Athena Nike.

 Here we are immediately after crossing through the Propylaea: